rvn40/techinet-golang-series/E2/README.md

-# Go Labs(Ngoprek): First Program and Values
+# Go Labs(Ngoprek): Initiate Golang Project

-In this chapter we will describe the creation of the first program, a small application that displays Hello world text.
-Below is an example of a simple program code for bringing Hello world text to the output command prompt screen.
+In this chapter we will learn how to initialize a project using Go Modules.
+Modules themselves in this case can also be interpreted as a project.

 ```
 package main